Chapter 5:

 Not a dream.

 “Speaking of which,” said Yukimura, “Assuming this shit is real, how are we supposed to go back?
-Don’t tell me we can’t because tomorrow is Tabletop Thursday.”
+Don’t tell me we can’t because we’re having Tabletop Thursday in two days.”

 Slowly, Yukimura walked towards her.
 Hisui was indifferent until she wasn’t, until he seized her face and squeezed her cheeks, until they were an inch away from each other at best.
 Yukimura’s eyes did the opposite of healing.
 “I. Care.
 About.
 Tabletop.
 Thursday.
 Tabletop Thursday is my life.
 Tabletop Thursday is why the universe began.
 Tableshop Thursday is why there’s skin mites having sex in your face.
 I don’t know how, but you’re taking.
 Us.
 Back.
 I’ll kill you if you don’t.
 You’ll just respawn anyway.”